The Best Tactical Knife Review

 A Quick Overview

-The first among the best tactical knives in this review is Kershaw Blur S30V.
-You might’ve heard about the Kershaw brand if you’re into tactical gear, as they’re one of the world-class leaders in this field – this particular model is, perhaps, their finest creation in the tactical knife sphere, and we intend to show you why.
+The first of the best tactical knives in this review is the Kershaw Blur S30V.
+If you’re into tactical gear, you might’ve heard about the Kershaw brand, as they’re one of the world-class leaders in this field.
+This particular model is, perhaps, their finest creation in the tactical knife sphere, and we intend to show you why.

 Specs & Features

-Firstly, this knife features a folding mechanism it’s 4.75 inches long while closed and 8.25 inches long when opened.
-The half-serrated blade is 3.5 inches tall and features a premium stainless steel.
-The handle is made of black aluminum material and it’s just as durable as the rest of the construction.
+Firstly, this knife features a folding mechanism; it’s 4.75 inches long when closed and 8.25 inches long when opened.
+The half-serrated blade is 3.5 inches tall and features premium stainless steel.
+The handle is made of black aluminum and is just as durable as the rest of the construction.

 Nearly all features of the Kershaw knife are plain and very easy to use.